Dr. Alicia HB — Trauma Therapist, Fort Worth

 • Women healing from emotional abuse

-• Individuals recovering from narcissistic abuse
+• Survivors of narcissistic abuse

 Social profiles